 Children in Chinese is composed by two characters meaning child, however the second character also means son.
-So when referring to a son the child character is preceded by the another character meaning son.
+So when referring to a son, the child character is preceded by another character meaning son.
 In the same manner when referring to a girl, the female character precedes the son character.

 Ideas and Projects With Chinese Family Symbols

 Any and all of the images in this list can be clicked on to open a full resolution image of the symbol.
 You can print this image using the print command on your browser and use them for a variety of purposes.